Textadept 12.6 Manual

 io.quick_open_filters['/path/to/project'] = {'/include', '/src'}

 A filter consists of a comma-separated list of glob patterns that match filenames and directories to include or exclude.
 Patterns are inclusive by default.
 Exclusive patterns begin with a ‘!’.
 If no inclusive patterns are given, any filename is initially considered.
-As a convenience, ‘/’ also matches the Windows directory separator (‘[/\]’ is not needed).
+As a convenience, ‘/’ also matches the Windows directory separator.
 The default filter excludes many common binary files and version control directories from searches.

-You can mimic a more traditional approach to projects by saving and loading project-specific sessions via the “File > Save Session…” and “File > Load Session…” menu items, respectively.
-A session can be loaded on startup using the -s or --session command line argument.
+You can mimic a more traditional approach to projects by saving and loading project-specific sessions using the “File > Save Session…” and “File > Load Session…” menu items, respectively, as well as using the -s and --session command line arguments.
+Textadept stores session files in ~/.textadept/, and the default session name is “session”.

 Language

-1. The first line of the file is checked against any Lua patterns in lexer.detect_patterns.
-If there is a match, the lexer associated with that matching pattern is used.
+1. The first line of the file is checked against the Lua patterns in lexer.detect_patterns.
+If there is a match, Textadept uses the lexer associated with that matching pattern.

-2. The file’s extension is checked against any of the extensions in lexer.detect_extensions.
-If there is a match, the lexer associated with that matching extension is used.
-If the file does not have an extension, the entire file name is used in the check.
+2. The file’s extension is checked against those in lexer.detect_extensions.
+If there is a match, Textadept uses the lexer associated with that extension.
+If the file does not have an extension, Textadept uses the entire file name in the check.

-You can associate first line patterns, file extensions, and file names with lexers by modifying lexer.detect_patterns and lexer.detect_extensions.
+You can change or add lexers associated with first line patterns, file extensions, and file names by modifying lexer.detect_patterns and lexer.detect_extensions.
 For example, in your ~/.textadept/init.lua:

 lexer.detect_patterns['^#!.+/zsh'] = 'bash'